 - Support college access and success activities in their states, such as consumer education and financial wellness, financial aid awareness, FAFSA (Free Application for Federal Student Aid) completion services and events, borrower assistance, and ombudsman support.
 These specialized services are provided to current and future Direct Loan borrowers as well as borrowers under the federal guaranteed loan program.
 In most states, these are the only services that are being offered to promote college access and success in postsecondary education. - Assist struggling borrowers under the federal guaranteed loan program in avoiding default on their federal student loans, and helping defaulted borrowers rehabilitate their federal loans and repair their credit history.
-More than 4.7 million student and parent borrowers still have more than \$121.6 billion in federal guaranteed loans and these borrowers need access to important delinquency and default prevention services, just like Direct Loan borrowers. - Provide schools with basic administrative support such as information on student loan defaults and loan transfers and training and technical assistance to loan holders and schools.
+More than 4.0 million student and parent borrowers still have more than \$105.2 billion in federal guaranteed loans and these borrowers need access to important delinquency and default prevention services, just like Direct Loan borrowers.